publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stIII/ch301/schII/m__us_usc_t52_s30144.md

  __Codification__

-    Section was formerly classified to [section 454 of Title 2][/us/usc/t2/s454], The Congress, prior to editorial reclassification and renumbering in Title 52, Voting and Elections.
+    Section was formerly classified to [section 454 of Title 2][/us/usc/t2/s454], The Congress, prior to editorial reclassification and renumbering as this section.

  __Severability__